Misfit-138/Sauengard/README.md

-SAUENGARD (C) 2022 by JULES PITSKER  (pitsker@proton.me)
+SAUENGARD © 2022 by JULES PITSKER  (pitsker@proton.me)

 # Sauengard

-> SAUENGARD is an old-school text adventure inspired by 8-bit games from the 1970's and 1980's such as Infocom's Zork series and Telengard by Daniel Lawrence as well as Milton Bradley's brilliant Dark Tower table-top electronic board game.
-The core mechanics derive heavily from the d20 system.
+> SAUENGARD is an old-school *text adventure* inspired by 8-bit games from the 1970's and 1980's such as Infocom's Zork series, Telengard by Daniel Lawrence, as well as Milton Bradley's brilliant Dark Tower table-top electronic board game.
+The core mechanics derive heavily from the ubiquitous 20-side die system.
-It is a text-driven adventure RPG with a fun and sophisticated battle system, character creation, and leveling.
+It is a fun and immersive RPG with relatively sophisticated battle system, great loot and inventory, customizable character creation, and leveling.

 ## Development: